-Any resident of Maryland who is unable to read or use regular print materials as a result of temporary or permanent visual or physical limitations may receive service through LBPD.
+Any resident of Maryland who cannot read or use regular print materials as a result of temporary or permanent visual or physical limitations may receive service through LBPD.
 This includes those who are blind, have a visual disability, or have a physical disability that prevents reading.

 Interested individuals must complete an application

-certified by a competent authority that they qualify for services.
+certified by a competent authority to qualify for services.